pyg-team/pytorch-frame/docs/source/get_started/introduction.rst

             return out

-In the constructor, you can specify the encoder, convolution and decoder.
-In the example above, :class:`~torch_frame.nn.encoder.EmbeddingEncoder` is used to encode the categorical features.
+In the example above, :class:`~torch_frame.nn.encoder.EmbeddingEncoder` is used to encode the categorical features and :class:`~torch_frame.nn.encoder.LinearEncoder` is used to encode the numerical features.
-The categorical embeddings are then passed into layers of :class:`~torch_frame.nn.conv.TabTransformerConv`.
+The embeddings are then passed into layers of :class:`~torch_frame.nn.conv.TabTransformerConv`.
-:obj:`LayerNorm` is applied to numerical features.
-Then the outputs are concatenated and fed into an MLP decoder.
+Then the outputs are concatenated and fed into a :obj:`torch.nn.Linear` decoder.

 Let's create train-test split and create data loaders.